Family Safety is free technology from Microsoft that helps parents keep their kids safe when they use the PC.

 Firefox may show a warning when a website requires an encrypted connection.
 Follow the steps here to fix the problem.

-Sign in to your account to make sure that it's a verified parent account.
-If you've recently changed your email address, ask another parent in your Microsoft family to invite your new email address to the family.
+Sign in to your account to make sure it’s a verified parent account.
+If you recently changed your email address, ask another parent in your Microsoft family to invite your new email address to the family.

 Follow these steps: